jamesgraves/licheerv-debian-linux/README.md

 Second, run `build.sh` to download (if needed) and build the various software packages needed for the Lichee RV image.
 This includes the GNU cross-compile toolchain.
+This can take a long time.

-Third, run `setup_rootfs.sh` to download the Debian root filesystem into the `rootfs` directory, and prepare it for boot.
+Third, run `setup_rootfs.sh` to download the minimal Debian root filesystem into the `rootfs` directory, and prepare it for running.

 Fourth, run `write_sd_card.sh /dev/sdX` (where 'X' corresponds to the micro-SD card device on the host system) to write a bootable image onto a micro-SD